thegreentimtam/Git-Screenplays/02 Set Up - Git & VS Code.md

 #### Using the Terminal

 In VS Code, go to `Terminal > New Terminal`.
-Type in the following code:
+Type in the following command:

 `git config --global user.name "Your Name"`